DreamSoul-AI/multimodality/README.md

 ## [Update] - 2025-03-07

 ### Update
-- Refactor compressing.
+- Refactor compressing and decompressing.

 ### Todo
-- Refactor decompressing.
+- Add more models and datasets.

 ## [Update] - 2025-03-05